Michael Leslie (dancer)

 Michael Leslie is an Indigenous Australian dancer and choreographer.

+Career and achievements

-In 1979 Leslie was awarded the Churchill Fellowship to further his studies which he used in 1981.
-Leslie was part of team which created the following organisations: the Aboriginal Centre for the Performing Arts; The Black Swan Theatre Company; Marrugeku Physical Theatre and the NAISDA Dance College.
-He created the Michael Leslie Pilbara Performing Arts Program to expose local children to the performing arts.
+Leslie was part of a team which created the following organisations: the Aboriginal Centre for the Performing Arts; the Black Swan Theatre Company; Marrugeku Physical Theatre; and the NAISDA Dance College.
+He also created the Michael Leslie Pilbara Performing Arts Program to expose local children to the performing arts.

 In 1993, he choreographed the first Aboriginal Australian musical, Bran Nue Dae.